visual-topology/hyrrokkin/docs_src/docs/index.md

 - n1:data_out => n2:integerlist_data_in
 ```

-This can then be imported using the following API calls
+This YAML file can then be imported using the following API calls

 ``` py
 from hyrrokkin.api.topology import Topology